 ⭐ Is there a train from Armenia to Georgia?

 There certainly is.
-You catch it at Yerevan, the capital of Armenia and arrive at Tbilisi, the capital of Georgia.
+You can catch it at Yerevan, the capital of Armenia and arrive in Tbilisi, the capital of Georgia.
+It runs every second night.

 ⭐ How do I get from Armenia to Tbilisi?

-You can take a train or a minibus, depending on how much you’re willing to pay and how long you want your journey to be.
+You can hire a car and self-drive, take a marshrutka or take a train.
+It all depends on how much you’re willing to pay and how long you want your journey to be.

 ⭐ How much is a train ticket from Yerevan to Tbilisi?